Fdevmsy/Web-DataMining_Project_Report/README.md

 ### Preprocessing

-In this project we mainly used OpenCV for precessing the image data like read the image into arrary and reshape into the size we need.
+In this project we mainly used OpenCV for precessing the image data like read the image into array and reshape into the size we need.

 A common way of improving the results of image training is by deforming, cropping, or brightening the training inputs in random ways.
 This has the advantage of expanding the effective size of the training data thanks to all the possible variations of the same images, and tends to help the network learn to cope with all the distortions that will occur in real-life uses of the classifier.